The “Original” GT40 Intake

 This would have RF- F4ZE, it’s a desirable lower intake, more so than the Explorer (or FRPP) lower intake manifolds.

 Sold as a kit from the performance catalogue from 1998 to 2003, this is a modified Explorer lower intake to fit your fox.
 It would have the part number like: RF-F87E-9K461-BA Which is a direct bolt-on for the Fox Mustang.
+There’s also a number RF-F2ZE-9K461-AA which is also a valid casting number.
+(Although I’m not sure if this is FRPP or not)

 This intake will need some modifications, namely the ACT sensor and EGR passage.
 Part number would end in BB, something like: RF-F87E-9K461-BB